kubedb/docs/docs/guides/elasticsearch/recommendation/esrecommendation.md

   version: xpack-9.1.9
 ```

-A Same-Version Update Recommendation fires when the container image backing your *current* version is updated — for example, a security-patched rebuild of `xpack-9.1.9` without a version bump.
-This case is governed by the [Same-Version Update flags](#same-version-update-updateversion-within-same-version) below, which let you disable deadline enforcement entirely or change how far ahead the operator looks.

----
+In this configuration:

+* KubeDB monitors the container image of the current database version

+KubeDB monitors the configured lifecycle and generates a SameVersionUpdate Recommendation based on the following conditions:

+* If the container image backing the current version is updated (e.g., security patches or rebuilds without a version change), a recommendation is generated

+Once approved, KubeDB creates an opsrequest to update the running workload automatically, ensuring:

+* Security patches are applied without requiring a version upgrade

+* Consistency with the latest available container image

+* Improved reliability and maintainability

 ## Configuring Recommendation Generation